oscerd/kamelet-samples/kafka-translate-template-to-log/README.md

-# Simulation to AWS Translate to Log
+# Kafka to AWS Translate with template to Log

+- Use the quickstart for https://strimzi.io/quickstarts/ and follow the minikube guide.

+- Install camel-k on the kafka namespace

 - Set correctly the AWS Credentials for AWS translate in the flow-binding file

 - Run the following commands

-kubectl apply -f simulation-source.kamelet.yaml kubectl apply -f aws-translate-action.kamelet.yaml kubectl apply -f log-sink.kamelet.yaml kubectl apply -f flow-binding.yaml
+kubectl apply -f log-sink.kamelet.yaml kubectl apply -f flow-binding.yaml

+Ingest data in your kafka topic

 - Check logs

-kamel logs simulation-translate-to-log
+kamel logs kafka-translate-template-to-log